 The symptoms of lumbar scoliosis differ from person to person, and depend on a number of factors, including age, the severity of the curve, the location of the curve, and more.
 Some patients experience little to no pain even after years with the condition, while others present with pain right away.

 Some symptoms of lumbar scoliosis include:

 Lumbar scoliosis is typically identified with a combination of visual inspection and X-rays.
-Using Southwest Scoliosis Institute’s advanced 2D/3D EOS imaging system, the physician is able to determine the exact nature and severity of the curve while delivering an extremely low dose of radiation.
+Using Southwest Scoliosis Institute’s advanced low-dose X-ray imaging system, the physician is able to determine the exact nature and severity of the curve while delivering an extremely low dose of radiation.